Tip #1: Aim to Alleviate, Never to Irritate

 Before bed: Foam rolling has a calming and relaxing effect on not only your muscles, but also your nervous system.
 I find that this practice is most potent if you shower first, foam roll next and then head to bed.
 This is a perfect formula for restful night of sleep.

-Tip #3: Treat Foam Rolling Like You Would Brushing Your Teeth
+Tip #3: Treat It Like Brushing Your Teeth

 Brushing your teeth is, or at least should be, something that we all do at least 2-3x a day.
 Why not treat your foam rolling the same way? —Or at least at night— before bed.
 But why before bed?